chrismabon/chrismabon.github.io/index.md

 ---
 title: Home
-description: Portfolio for full stack developer
+description: 'Full-stack development'
 ---

 <br>

->> "I'm personally convinced that computer science has a lot in common with physics.
+> "I'm personally convinced that computer science has a lot in common with physics.
->> Both are about how the world works at a rather fundamental level.
+> Both are about how the world works at a rather fundamental level.
->> The difference, of course, is that while in physics you're supposed to figure out
+> The difference, of course, is that while in physics you're supposed to figure out
->> how the world is made up, in computer science you create the world.
+> how the world is made up, in computer science you create the world.
->> Within the confines of the computer, you're the creator.
+> Within the confines of the computer, you're the creator.
->> You get to ultimately control everything that happens..."
+> You get to ultimately control everything that happens..."
->>
+>
->> -Linus Torvalds
+> -Linus Torvalds

 ---